metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 - `health_check_policy` (Attributes) The health check policy for this tcp proxy (see [below for nested schema](#nestedatt--spec--tcpproxy--health_check_policy))
 - `include` (Attributes) Include specifies that this tcpproxy should be delegated to another HTTPProxy. (see [below for nested schema](#nestedatt--spec--tcpproxy--include))
-- `includes` (Attributes) IncludesDeprecated allow for specific routing configuration to be appended to another HTTPProxy in another namespace.Exists due to a mistake when developing HTTPProxy and the field was marked pluralwhen it should have been singular.
+- `includes` (Attributes) IncludesDeprecated allow for specific routing configuration to be appended to another HTTPProxy in another namespace.
+Exists due to a mistake when developing HTTPProxy and the field was marked plural when it should have been singular.
 This field should stay to not break backwards compatibility to v1 users. (see [below for nested schema](#nestedatt--spec--tcpproxy--includes))
 - `load_balancer_policy` (Attributes) The load balancing policy for the backend services.
-Note that the'Cookie' and 'RequestHash' load balancing strategies cannot be usedhere. (see [below for nested schema](#nestedatt--spec--tcpproxy--load_balancer_policy))
+Note that the 'Cookie' and 'RequestHash' load balancing strategies cannot be used here. (see [below for nested schema](#nestedatt--spec--tcpproxy--load_balancer_policy))
 - `services` (Attributes List) Services are the services to proxy traffic (see [below for nested schema](#nestedatt--spec--tcpproxy--services))

 <a id="nestedatt--spec--tcpproxy--health_check_policy"></a>